8 Must-See Mayan Ruins In Guatemala

 With its nickname meaning “The Lookout,” El Mirador is one of the most mysterious Mayan ruins in Guatemala.
 Situated in the Peten jungle and with no roads to reach it by car, it’s only reachable via trekking or (if you’ve got the money) a helicopter.
 It’s remote – the first map of the area was only created in 1962.

-Today the ancient site is overgrown by jungle, but was once a vibrant capital which flourished between the 6th century and 1st century BC, with later reoccupation in the 9th century AD.
+Today, the ancient site is overgrown by jungle, but it was once a vibrant capital that flourished between the 6th century and 1st century BC, with later reoccupation in the 9th century AD.

-Dubbed “the cradle of Maya civilization,” in its heyday it was the largest city in the Americas and remains the largest known Maya site.
-Evidence of technological advances, such as irrigation and terraced agriculture, made El Mirador into a center of Maya civilization.
+Dubbed “the cradle of Maya civilization,” in its heyday, it was the largest city in the Americas and remains the largest known Maya site.
+Evidence of technological advances, such as irrigation and terraced agriculture, made El Mirador a center of the Maya civilization.
 Part of what makes the site so amazing is how it managed to flourish despite the jungle setting.

 Highlights of El Mirador